Save Our Downtown is a grassroots organization advocating on behalf of the citizens of San Luis Obispo for a livable, vibrant and historic Downtown.

 In addition to public testimony, letters of support and/or concern are distributed to Council members, Advisory Body members, City staff and to the local press on a regular basis.

-Save Our Downtown was founded by Elisabeth Abrahams and David Brodie in March of 2007.
+Save Our Downtown was founded by David Brodie and Allan Cooper in March of 2007.
 The overriding concern at that time was that the public at large had little knowledge of, and worse yet even less involvement in, the decision-making process affecting major projects proposed to be located within the Downtown Core.
 The only stakeholders actively involved in shaping these projects were the downtown property owners, the developers, the Downtown Association, the Chamber of Commerce, the City Council and one or more advisory bodies.

 Prior to the formation of Save Our Downtown, the Council, without significant input from the public, delisted the historic Loobliner & Schwartz Building thereby allowing its demolition in 2004, The City declared that one of its parking structures could be a “landmark building” entitling it to exceed the maximum building height by 25 feet and the Council engaged the Copeland family in negotiations to approve yet another project involving the demolition of four more historic properties.